Ky. Derby winner gives Pletcher training scare

 Five days before the Preakness, Pletcher seemed happy with what he's seen from Always Dreaming since his 2 3/4-length victory in the Derby on May 6.
 The horse's energy level is increasing, his appetite has been good, and he's healthy, Pletcher said.

 Pletcher was working other horses at about the same time as trainer John Shirreffs sent Royal Mo out for his breeze Sunday, and he witnessed Royal Mo's injury.
 Royal Mo was pulled up by jockey Gary Stevens and was found to have a fractured sesamoid in his right foreleg.
-Royal Mo was to undergo surgery Monday at the New Bolton Center in Kennett Square, Pa.
+Royal Mo was to undergo surgery Monday at the New Bolton Center in Kennett Square, Pennsylvania.
 Dean Richardson, who operated on 2006 Derby winner Barbaro, is Royal Mo's surgeon.

 "That's kind of a trainer's life," Pletcher said.
 "You always worry about their safety and their health.
 That's why you worry about how the track condition is and when you're going to breeze.
 I feel bad for John."

 The injury to Royal Mo leaves a field of 10 expected for the Preakness.
 Entries close Wednesday morning, and the post-position draw will be held ontrack Wednesday at 5 p.m.
-Eastern.
+ET.
 The draw will be streamed on Facebook Live and at Preakness.com.

-Always Dreaming's rivals will include four horses he defeated in the Kentucky Derby -- Lookin At Lee (second), Classic Empire (fourth), Gunnevera (seventh), and Hence (11th) -- as well as Cloud Computing, Conquest Mo Money, Multiplier, Senior Investment, and Term of Art.
+Always Dreaming's rivals will include four horses that he defeated in the Kentucky Derby -- Lookin At Lee (second), Classic Empire (fourth), Gunnevera (seventh), and Hence (11th) -- as well as Cloud Computing, Conquest Mo Money, Multiplier, Senior Investment, and Term of Art.

 On Monday over a fast Churchill Downs main track, Lookin At Lee and Hence put in easy half-mile breezes for trainer Steve Asmussen.